janimm/RealDash-extras/RealDash-CAN/realdash-can-description-file.md

     - result is value bitshifted 6 to the right.
 Bitshift to the left is also available.

     conversion="V&15"
     - result is value with bitwise AND with 15.
-In essence, this uses only 4 lowest bits of the value.
+In essence, this uses 4 lowest bits of the value.

     Available functions:
     abs, acos, asin, atan, atan2, ceil, cos, cosh, e, exp, fac, floor, ln, log, log10, max, min, ncr, not, npr, pi, pow, sin, sinh, sqrt, tan, tanh

     Available operators:
     =, <, >, !, !=, <>, <=, >=, <<, >>, &&, ||, &, |, +, -, *, /, ^, %, (, )